GeniusPilot2016/NeoBleeper/docs/MANUAL.md

   - ### Devices Settings

-    This tab allows you to configure how NeoBleeper interacts with external MIDI hardware and virtual instruments.
+    This tab allows you to configure how NeoBleeper interacts with external MIDI hardware, virtual instruments and other external hardwares.
 Whether you're integrating live input or routing output to a synth, this is where you define your signal flow

     ![image](https://github.com/user-attachments/assets/2cd17fd7-3c78-4f90-9e2e-2bc64e4eae85)